SciMeditor

 This medical writing work can start from various points in the manuscript preparation process.
 For example, I can write the paper on the basis of the data analyses, the protocol/summary of the study objectives, and a list of relevant references.

-Alternatively, the physician writes a rudimentary paper in the IMRAD format (Introduction-Methods-Results-Discussion) and I flesh it out into a well-argued and solid paper that is firmly grounded in the background literature and meets the relevant biomedical reporting guideline and journal requirements.
+Alternatively, the physician writes a rudimentary paper in the IMRAD format (Introduction-Methods-Results-and-Discussion) and I flesh it out into a well-argued and solid paper that is firmly grounded in the background literature and meets the relevant biomedical reporting guideline and journal requirements.
+A cover letter will also be provided and all data display items will be formatted according to journal guidelines.
+Figures can also be generated as needed.

 The physician and his/her team is involved in every single step of the work I do.
-I may provide ideas for further analyses, directions, and/or arguments.
+I may provide ideas for further analyses, directions, arguments, and/or appropriate journals.
 All decisions will be made by the client.

 Cost depends on the requirements of the work.
 If you are interested in this service and would like a free quote, please contact me on SciMeditor@gmail.com.